Iron Bar Holdings, LLC v. Cape: Case background

-IBH's property manager, Mr. Steven Grende, discovered the hunters on public land that he believed was only accessible by trespassing, and demanded that the hunters leave the area.
-In a later deposition, Mr. Eshelman stated IBH had a company policy for employees to confront individuals found either on public land near IBH property or on IBH property.
+IBH's property manager, Steven Grende, discovered the hunters on public land that he believed was only accessible by trespassing, and demanded that the hunters leave the area.
+In a later deposition, Eshelman stated IBH had a company policy for employees to confront individuals found either on public land near IBH property or on IBH property.
 The hunters refused to leave the area, so the property manager contacted local law enforcement.
 The responding sheriff took no action after the hunters explained how they had accessed the public land, and the hunters returned home without further legal escalation.
 No evidence was presented in later cases brought against the hunters that the hunters had touched the surface of IBH's property while corner crossing or had caused any private property damage.

 In 2021, the three hunters returned, along with a fourth hunter, John Slowensky, and used a step ladder to travel between BLM parcels, thereby avoiding contact with IBH’s signposts.